VaultaFoundation/docs/native/06_guides/02_create-an-nft.md

 > `singleton<"<TABLE NAME>"_n, <ROW TYPE>>`
 >
 > If we look at the singleton definition, inside the double quotes we have the table name.
-> Names in EOS tables must also follow the Account Name rules, which means they must be
+> Names in Vaulta tables must also follow the Account Name rules, which means they must be
 > 12 characters or less and can only contain the characters `a-z`, `1-5`, and `.`.

 Now that we've created the tables and structures that will store data about the NFTs,